HenryChristiansen/ProgrammingPortfolio/README.md

-# ProgrammingPortfolio
+# My Programming Portfolio
-A Portfolio of some of my work from Computer Science 2 class
+A Portfolio of some of my work from Computer Science II class